Jwmazzi/jwmazzi.github.io/content/about.md

 <img width=400 src="Itsame.jpg" alt="Itsame"/>

 # Jeffrey Scarmazzi
-After spending 5 years in the Marine Corps as a videographer, I made a transition into IT and found GIS.
+After spending 5 years in the Marine Corps as a videographer, I made a transition into GIS.

-By day, I am a full stack GIS developer for Esri Professional Services.
+By day, I am a full stack developer & analyst for Esri Professional Services.

 At night, I volunteer with [Bird City Brunswick](https://birdcitybrunswick.org/) and build tools to help people tell spatial stories.